Football clubs

 1890 - 1906

-Formed in 1890 as the football branch of the Hastings & St Leonards Amateur Athletic Club who used the Central Recreation Ground as their home venue.
-The team changed name to Hastings & St Leonards FC in 1895 and became one of the strongest clubs in East Sussex.
-The club merged with local rivals St Leonards United in 1906 to become Hastings & St Leonards United.
+Formed in 1890 as the football branch of the Hastings & St Leonards Amateur Athletic Club, the team played at the Central Recreation Ground.
+In 1895, it became Hastings & St Leonards FC, emerging as one of East Sussex’s strongest clubs.
+In 1906, it merged with local rivals St Leonards United to form Hastings & St Leonards United.

-For information about other clubs named or referred to as Hastings & St Leonards, see Hastings & St Leonards
+For details on other clubs named Hastings & St Leonards, see Hastings & St Leonards

 St Leonards United